yisibell/trickling/README.md

 # Trickling

-A progress bar for web.
+A modern progress bar for web APP.
 Featuring realistic trickle animations to convince your users that something is happening!

 see [example](https://hongwenqing.com/trickling/) here.